josephzpng/DisTime/README.md

 ## Model and Data

-The file will be uploaded after it has been reviewed.
+The files would be uploaded after being reviewed.

 ## Data construction